Oct 2022 | A new school year!

 Please Pray

->>Please pray that God would continue to provide for our financial support in the recent loss of the monthly support of our church.
+>>Please pray that God would continue to provide for our financial support.
 We dearly love this worthwhile ministry.
-If you know somone who would appreciate what we do please share our info with them.
+If you know someone who would appreciate what we do, please share our info with them or contact us.

 Updates